-- General - Develop design guidelines and a design palette for properties located at 1 and 3 Mercedes Drive which correlate with the approved Shoppes at DePiero Farm. - Seek to create a single village center with 1 and 3 Mercedes Drive and the Shoppes at DePiero Farm by developing a defined point of entry to both developments at Mercedes Drive and West Grand Avenue, with entrances to each project from Mercedes Drive.
+- General - Develop design guidelines and a design palette for properties located at 1 and 3 Mercedes Drive which are compatible with the approved Shoppes at DePiero Farm. - Seek to create a single village center with 1 and 3 Mercedes Drive and the Shoppes at DePiero Farm by developing a defined point of entry to both developments at Mercedes Drive and West Grand Avenue, with entrances to each project from Mercedes Drive.
 The main entrance should create a sense of place in terms of coordinated landscaping, lighting, signage, etc. - Pull buildings closer to Mercedes Drive and to each other to create a walkable development. - The redevelopment of the properties must be done in a pedestrian-friendly manner that provides pedestrian access between buildings and connects the properties to the surrounding neighborhood. - Utilize landscaping to unify both sides of Mercedes Drive.
-The plant palette from Shoppes at DePiero Farm should be implemented and enhanced within the Study Area. - Require a traffic analysis at the time of site plan application to ensure the street network can accommodate the anticipated development. - No access shall be permitted to or from West Grand Avenue. - Require a public space, such as a plaza or park.
-A minimum size should be established in the ordinance. - Permit parking garages to be incorporated into the building design or located underground.
-However, free-standing garages are prohibited. - Bulk Parameters - The ordinance should establish a minimum lot area for the M-PUD Overlay District.
+The plant palette from Shoppes at DePiero Farm should be implemented and enhanced within the Study Area. - Require a traffic analysis at the time of site plan application to ensure the street network can accommodate the anticipated development. - Require a public space, such as a plaza or park.
+A minimum size should be established in the ordinance. - Permit parking garages to be incorporated into the building design, located underground or, up to a two-story free-standing garage subject to Planning Board approval.

-2 2010 Units in Structure based on 2006-2010 American Community Survey 5-Year Estimates
+&lt;sup>2 2010 Units in Structure based on 2006-2010 American Community Survey 5-Year Estimates